Skip to content

 If you lose your job, the immigration authorities will shorten your residence permit accordingly.
 You are also obliged to report the job loss to the Immigration Office.
 In the best-case scenario, you already have a new job lined up, which you can explain directly to the immigration authorities.
 So you must quickly find a new job and apply for a new residence permit.

-In the context of residence law, the term Zweckwechsel” or “change of purpose” means a legal regulation which allows an individual to change the purpose of residence and residence status, from one type of residence permit to another.
-For example, a "change of purpose" could mean that a person who originally entered Germany as a student on a student visa has the opportunity to change residence status to work in Germany and obtain a residence permit as an employee.
+This regulation allows people to change their residence status, usually from one type of residence to another.
+For example, a “Zweckwechsel” could mean that a person who originally travelled to Germany as a student on a student visa has the opportunity to change their residence status in order to work in Germany and obtain a residence permit as an employee.

 Furthermore, with the new Skilled Immigration Act, the opportunity for "Spurwechsels" or “changing lanes” has been introduced too– it allows individuals in the asylum procedure to switch into a residence permit for skilled workers (according to Sections 18a, 18b or Section 19c Para.
 2 Residence Act).
 However, this option only affects people who entered Germany before March 29, 2023, to seek protection and have applied for asylum, as well as their spouses and minor children (according to Section 10, Paragraph 3 Sentence 4 Residence Act).
 In the future, people who meet these criteria will be able to withdraw their asylum application and instead apply for a residence permit as a skilled worker.